cstate/cstate/README.md

 Section: post
 ---

 *Monitoring* - After hitting the ole reboot button Example Chat App is now recovering.
-We're going to continue to monitor as everyone reconnects. {{< track "2018-04-13 16:50:00" >}}
+We’re going to continue to monitor as everyone reconnects. {{< track "2018-04-13 16:50:00" >}}

-*Investigating* - We're aware of users experiencing unavailable guilds and issues when attempting to connect.
+*Investigating* - We’re aware of users experiencing unavailable guilds and issues when attempting to connect.
 We're currently investigating. {{< track "2018-04-13 15:54:00" >}}
 ```

 Time to break that down.